xinyi24/UCMNet/README.md

-# UCMNet: Uncertainty-Aware and Context-Specific Network with Manhattan Prior for Real-Time Semantic Segmentation of Railway Scenes
+# UCMNet: Robust Semantic Segmentation for Autonomous Train Environmental Monitoring and Geometric Measurements in Adverse Scenes

 This repository contains the official Pytorch implementation of training & evaluation code for UCMNet🔥